 Degrees and Certifications:

-BA - English and Secondary Education, Dallas Baptist University, 1998 M. Ed. - Curriculum and Instruction with an emphasis in Literacy, University of Texas at Arlington, 2011 Middle School Endorsement Reading Specialist Endorsement Special Education Endorsement Office Hours: 7:30-7:50, 3:00-4:00
+BA - English and Secondary Education, Dallas Baptist University, 1998 M. Ed. - Curriculum and Instruction with an emphasis in Literacy, University of Texas at Arlington, 2011 Middle School Endorsement Reading Specialist Endorsement Special Education Endorsement Office Hours: 7:30-7:50, 3:00-3:30

 Hello!
 My name is Lisa Teague and if you are here, I guess that means that your son or daughter is in one of my classes this year!
 Rest assured that your child is in good hands.
 I have always loved reading AND writing, and I’ve been teaching longer than these kids have been alive!
 I have experience in several different types of classrooms - high school and middle school, on-level as well as self-contained special ed, public school and private school.
-I received my Bachelor’s in English and Secondary Ed in 1998, and my Master’s in Curriculum and Instruction with an emphasis in Literacy in 2011.
-I also have a Reading Specialist certificate, as well as a Learning Behavior Specialist certificate.
-This summer I spent several days in professional development activities, and I am ready and excited to start the year using both tried and true methods and up-to-date best practices for your students!
+The last few summers I took classes and participated in amazing professional development activities, and I am ready and excited to start the year using both tried and true methods and up-to-date best practices for your students!

 Please feel free to contact me with any concerns and questions!
 Email is the best way to reach me, as phone calls can't be returned until my room is empty - and that's not usually as timely as email.
 Let's work together!

 Research supports the idea that reading literary fiction can affect how readers think and act.
 Fiction offers a simulation of social life that challenges readers to figure out characters’ motives and points of view.